ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 :::

-Effectively showing PostgreSQL binary COPY is the fastest Bulk Insert implementation of all RDBMS providers, we're also seeing the overhead of running SQL Server's **AMD64** images on ARM has a significant impact on performance.
+Effectively showing PostgreSQL binary COPY is the fastest Bulk Insert implementation of all RDBMS providers, we're also seeing the overhead of running SQL Server's **AMD64** images on ARM having a significant impact on its performance.

 ## Multiple Inserts Rows Performance

-These benchmarks show the performance of executing **Multiple Row Inserts** in batches of **1000** which is a good example to show the comparative performance for executing SQL Inserts:
+These benchmarks show the performance of executing **Multiple Row Inserts** in batches of **1000** which is a good example to show the comparative performance of each RDBMS for executing large SQL Insert statements:

 <chart-js :data="{
     labels: [